 Direct Code Entry (Recommended)

 - Step 1: Locate the code list that was included with your remote.
-If you no longer have the code list, then open your remote’s battery compartment and look for a sticker, which should be located under the batteries or on the underside of the battery cover.
-The sticker contains the model and version numbers, as well as a URL address for online help with finding your remote’s device codes.
+If you no longer have the code list, then open your remote’s battery cover door and look in the compartment for printed information.
+It will contain the model and version numbers, as well as a URL address for online help with finding your remote’s device codes.
 Versions will be noted as “CL3,” “CL4,” or “CL5.”
-Make a note of which version you have and then replace the batteries and cover.
+Make a note of which version you have and then replace the battery cover.

 - Step 2: Click on the appropriate link below to find device codes and step-by-step programming information for direct code entry:

 - Step 3: Follow either the instruction manual that came with your remote or the online step-by-step instructions found at the links noted in Step 2.